MusicsOnlinePlayer/MusicsOnlinePlayer/README.md

 ### Hue
 The client can handle the hue sytem and create a dico like ambiance.
 In the `Settings` menu you can connect to you own hue bridge to get an **API key** or if you already know it you can enter directly.

+## How to install ?
+First, download the client and / or server installer, open it and follow all the instruction.
+If you installed the client you just have to enter the ip of the server.
+If you launch the server for the first it will create a Musics directory in the `c://` folder.
+In this folder you can place all of your musics following the method shown just above and you are finally ready !